Don’t miss a find—weekly picks by email. Get alerts →

 7 Book Care Tips

-Add Your books To your Dusting Routine
+Add Your Books To your Dusting Routine

 Dusting the books on your library shelves will protect them from musty smells and mildew.
 Use a fresh cloth just for your books.
 Don't use the same cleaning cloth that you use on the shelves when dusting.
 A very gentle brush can be used to eliminate dust from delicate books.